svcamba/GanonMPI/README.md

 # GanonMPI
-Parallelization of the ganon tool for taxonomic classification with MPI and OpenMP
+Parallelization of the ganon tool for taxonomic classification with MPI and C++ native threads.